metacrank/cognition-rust/README.md

 ```sh
 crank -s 2 std/bootstrap.cog std/repl.cog
 ```

-As an alternative to setting ```COGLIB_DIR```, you can specify the full path to each cog file or run the command in the coglib subdirectory.

 To get a fully fledged Cognition repl, first install all foreign language libraries (fllibs) as described in 'Installing libraries'.